chwalters/documentation/installation/create_raspbian_image.md

 The partition table has been altered.
 Calling ioctl() to re-read partition table.
 ```
-Let's take a look to the partition table again
+Let's take a look to the partition table again:

 ```
 sudo fdisk -l /dev/loop0